 Between a Rock and a Hard Place

-The idea that the folks who run Meramec Caverns would want to dissemble on the subject is not surprising.
-Meramec Caverns has a long history of being a “show cave” and the thought of restricting human access puts them between a rock and a hard place – so to speak.
+The idea that the folks who run Meramec Caverns would want to dodge the subject is not surprising.
+Meramec Caverns has a long history of being a “show cave” and the thought of restricting human access to it puts them between a rock and a hard place – so to speak.

 Innocence Gone to Seed

-Meramec Caverns makes much of the Jesse James connection, highlighting the fact that James used the cave as a hideout and a place to squirrel away his ill-gotten gains, but the clumsy statuary and the ho-hum delivery of the guides does little to inspire historic reflection.
+Meramec Caverns makes much of the Jesse James connection, highlighting the fact that James used the cave as a hideout and a place to conceal his ill-gotten gains, but the clumsy statuary and the ho-hum delivery of the guides does little to inspire historic reflection.

 As you penetrate deeper into the cave, you are shown spots where the cave enjoyed brief celebrity in the 1950’s as the location for a bit on the Art Linkletter show and an episode of Lassie.
 But for anyone under the age of 50 these associations mean less than nothing and come off as filler meant to pad the guide’s palaver.